BBC Studios Home Entertainment: Expansion

+Rebranding to VCI

-In 1995, VCI plc rebranded "The Video Collection" as simply "VCI".
-In April, VCI acquired a 49% minority stake in Hat Trick Productions' film unit - Hat Trick Films.
-VCI's deal would allow the company to invest £250,000 in the company's films, with a further £450,000 available for the next 18 months.
+In 1995, The Video Collection was renamed to VCI.
+In April, VCI plc acquired a 49% minority stake in Hat Trick Productions' film unit - Hat Trick Films.
+The deal would allow VCI to invest £250,000 in the company's films, with a further £450,000 available for the next 18 months.
 The deal would expect 10 projects a year, with £50,000 paid per script.
-The deal followed their existing home video deal.
-Within the same year, the company renewed its home video deal with Thames Television. while Cinema Club became a standalone distributor, now operating as a joint-venture with Columbia TriStar Home Video.
+The deal followed VCI and Hat Trick's existing home video deal.
+They had also renewed their home video deal with Thames Television later on in the year.
+Cinema Club would transition into a stand-alone division of VCI plc, now operating as a joint-venture with Columbia TriStar Home Video.

 On 20 January 1996, the company secured a ten-year extension to its home video deal with Manchester United and purchased the club's book and publishing interests for £2.4 million.
-In September, the company secured a £300 million deal to purchase the club outright, but their offer was rejected.
-At the end of the year, Central's deal with VCI expired, with Central moving their releases to their parent company Carlton Communications through Carlton Home Entertainment.
-VCI would also take over retail distribution of FilmFour releases, although FilmFour would however retain rental rights as VCI only operated retail and not rental.
+In September, the company had talks with the club for a possible £300 million takeover, but this never came into fruition.
+At the end of the year, Central's video contract with VCI expired and was not renewed following the company's purchase by Carlton Communications the previous year, with Central fully moving over to Carlton Home Entertainment.
+VCI would also take over retail distribution of FilmFour releases, although FilmFour would, however, retain rental rights as VCI only operated sell-through.

-At the beginning of 1998, VCI's home video deal with Thames Television was not renewed and Thames began self-distributing through parent company Pearson Television's Pearson New Entertainment division; later renamed Pearson Television Video (PT Video).
-Around the same time, VCI expanded their deal with Channel 4 to begin distributing Channel 4 Video releases and also signed a deal with Feature Film.
+Thames's longtime home video agreement with VCI ended at the beginning of 1998, when they went on to self-distribute through their parent company Pearson Television's Pearson New Entertainment division; later renamed Pearson Television Video (PT Video).
+At the same time, VCI took over the distribution for Channel 4 Video releases under a new deal with the broadcaster, and signed a deal with Feature Film.
 In March, VCI entered into a five-year joint venture with the Granada Media Group to launch the "Granada Video" label.
-The deal would bring a further 15,000 hours worth of content into VCI's catalogue, including programmes from GMG-owned ITV franchisees (Granada Television, LWT, Tyne Tees Television and Yorkshire Television), but did not include GMG's film division.
-On 8 September 1998, SMG, who already held a 26.1% share in VCI, approached a £31 million bid to purchase the company outright.
-On 22 September, the Kingfisher Group approached with a higher offer of £46.8 million.
-Kingfisher won out, with SMG selling their stake over to Kingfisher in October.
-Kingfisher's £59.3m purchase of Video Collection International was closed by December.
+The deal would bring a further 15,000 hours worth of content into VCI's catalogue, including programmes from GMG-owned ITV franchisees (Granada Television, LWT, Tyne Tees Television and Yorkshire Television), but would include GMG's film division.